 Whenever you’re using such equipment, you need to remember that it’s not only about having a stable footing but also a firm upper body to deal with kickbacks that this equipment could cause.
 If not correctly dealt with, these might knock you over and cut into your body.

 And such a scenario is more likely to happen if you’re using a ladder to reach remote areas.
 In such a case, neither your foot nor your upper body stays stable, so you’re easier to get knocked.
 The last guy I know that did this had had a sling on his arm & three bandages.
+To reach far areas, you can use a pole hedge trimmer to ensure your safety.

 07. Avoid Smoking